aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - The apparent diffusion coefficient per molecule.
 Plots of the all-vs-all and adjacent D* are shown.

-.. index:: summary table
+..
+  No index

-Summary table
+Summary Table
 ^^^^^^^^^^^^^

 The plugin shows a summary table of the analysis results.
 This allows the plugin to be run with many different settings to view the effect on the calculated diffusion coefficient.
 The following columns are reported: